fogus/spiel/pyramidenspiel/quux/README.markdown

 Movement phase
 --------------

-During the movement phase, players take turns moving pyramids of their color
+During the movement phase, players take turns moving pyramids of their color.
+The constraints for the movement destination are as follows:

+ * Pyramids may only move in one direction, any number of cells, orthogonally.

+ * Pyramids may be chosen from any level in the pyramid piles, not just the tops.
+Any partial piles moved will move as a whole to the target location.

+ * The pyramid(s) may be moved to any unoccupied cell.

+ * The pyramid moved also come to rest on a pyramid of a larger size.

+Play continues until one player makes a connection.

+*Quux* is &copy; 2014, Michael Fogus